 Despite its strong points, the Escape Hybrid isn't without weak spots.
 Stops from highway velocity can take more than 150 feet, according to some braking tests.
 Other reviewers note that the added weight from the hybrid drivetrain components can be noticed from behind the wheel, where handling isn't as nimble as in the conventional gas-engined Escape.
 Finally, while the Escape gets good front- and side-crash test results from the Insurance Institute for Highway Safety (IIHS), it gets the lower rating of Marginal for roof-crush strength.

-If you still want something efficient, but more accommodating for a family, the 2011 Toyota Highlander Hybrid (Base MSRP: $38,140 to $43,795), covered in the next section, is a good alternative.
+If you still want something efficient, but more accommodating for a family, the 2011 Toyota Highlander Hybrid, covered in the next section, is a good alternative.

 Non-SUV alternatives that offer similar amounts of cargo capacity and even better fuel efficiency are also available.
 For instance, the diesel-powered 2011 Volkswagen Jetta TDI Sportwagen and the gas-powered 2011 Honda Fit (Base MSRP: $15,570) offer either similar (or better) cargo space and fuel economy to the Escape Hybrid, while costing thousands of dollars less.